July massacre: Massacre

+Number of victims

 On 16 July five people were killed during clashes between protesters and police in the 2024 quota reform movement.
 It was the first fatality reported during the movement.

+Sheikh Hasina, Asaduzzaman Khan, and Chowdhury Abdullah Al-Mamun visiting injured police officers at Rajarbag Police Hospital on 28 July 2024, following the violent suppression of protesters of the July Revolution.
+All three were later named in criminal cases related to the July massacre.

 In July 2024 approximately 46 unidentified bodies were buried in Dhaka's Rayerbazar graveyard.
 Graveyard workers reported a rise in these burials starting from 19 July, although the cemetery's official records did not document these unidentified individuals.

 In August 2024 it was reported that 78% of the fatalities sustained lethal bullet wounds.
 According to the Office of the United Nations High Commissioner for Human Rights, the massacre resulted in 650 deaths from 16 July to 11 August 2024.
 However, in an interview, the Home Affairs adviser M. Sakhawat Hossain indicated that the actual death toll may be closer to 1,000.
-There is conflicting information regarding the reported number of deaths.

-On 19 July, a violent suppression of a students' protest in Rampura Thana, Dhaka by the Police and BGB resulted in at least 11 deaths and more than 21 injured.